LamdaFu/flatbuffers-visual/README.md

 * Ability to import a schema file and have a visualization of that schema you can use to edit.
 * Ability to copy and paste schema definitions in and out of the tool as a substitute for using files.

+## Usage Instructions
+1. Run `npm start` to start the hot reload server.
+2. Go to `localhost:3000` to view the app.